xenking/xlsx/README.md

 `DataValidation` works, as these aspects have been built around incorrect models of the underlying XLSX format.

-See the [[milestone][https://github.com/tealeg/xlsx/milestone/5]] for details.
+See the [milestone](https://github.com/tealeg/xlsx/milestone/5) for details.

-Version 2.0.1 was tagged purely because 2.0.0 wasn't handled correctly with regards to how go modules work.
+Version 2.0.1 was tagged purely because 2.0.0 wasn't handled correctly with regard to how go modules work.
 It isn't possible to use 2.0.0 from a Go Modules based project.

-*** Version 3.x.x
+### Version 3.x.x
 Version 3.0.0 introduces some more breaking changes in the API.
 All methods that can return an `xlsx.File` struct now accept zero, one or many `xlsx.FileOption` functions as their final arguments.
 These can